Post 19 Rules

 If a Board Review is requested, the review date will be scheduled for no more than 30 days from the request date.

-A Board Review decision is final and cannot be appealed.
+A Board Review decision is FINAL.

-FORMAL GRIEVANCE
+FORMAL GRIEVANCE FORM

-Name of Grievant (Please Print): Work Phone:
+Name of Grievant (Please Print): Cell Phone:

 Home Phone: